-BMI stands for body mass index (BMI), and it’s a measure of your body weight per unit of height (calculated by dividing your weight by your height squared).
+BMI stands for body mass index (BMI), and it’s a measure of your body weight per unit of height (calculated by dividing your body weight in kilograms by your height in meters squared).

 BMI is usually expressed in the form of BMI charts which divide people into four categories based on their BMI: